N-Shimoda/KG-MCQA/README.md

 ## Experiment

+> [!IMPORTANT]
+> It is highly recommended to use GPUs to execute experiments.
+> The authors used an NVIDIA RTX 5000 Ada GPU with 32 GB RAM in the article.

 ### Run all experiments

-Following script runs all MCQA introduced in the article.
+The following script runs all the MCQAs introduced in the study.

 ```
 ./scripts/mcqa_main.sh